Listen to the Cancer.Net Podcast: MRI–What to Expect, adapted from this content

 - What are the risks and benefits of having an MRI?

-- Is the imaging facility accredited to perform MRIs?
+- Is the imaging facility accredited by the American College of Radiology to perform MRIs?

 - Who will explain the results to me?

-- What further tests will be necessary if the test results indicate cancer?
+- What other tests will I need if the MRI finds evidence of cancer?